 But what does it mean to be carbon neutral?

-Don’t Waste Group CEO, Jeremy Droyman explains to be carbon neutral (or operate at Net Zero) the amount of greenhouse gas an operation produces must be balanced out by the amount removed from the atmosphere.
+Don’t Waste Group CEO, Jeremy Droyman explains what it is like to be carbon neutral (or operate at Net Zero).
+For this to happen, the amount of greenhouse gas an operation produces must be balanced out by the amount removed from the atmosphere.

 Why does it matter?